bsgriggs/mendix-key-press-action/README.md

 Configure a mx action on specific key presses

 ## Features
-- Supports multi key operations with Shift, Alt, Ctrl, and Meta (Mac command & Windows key)
+- Supports multi-key operations with Shift, Alt, Ctrl, and Meta (Mac command & Windows key)
 - Watch either the whole document or a specific container
 - Configure a list of key actions to be executed
 - Uses the [qualified name of a key](https://www.w3.org/TR/uievents-key/#named-key-attribute-values) instead of the number

 ## Limitations
-- The widget's functionality is intentionally bare-bones with the expectation that the Mendix developer configures the functionality inside the Microflow / Nanoflow of the key action.
+- The widget's functionality is intentionally bare-bones with the expectation that the Mendix developer adds the functionality inside the Microflow / Nanoflow of the key action.

 ## Usage
 ![general](https://github.com/bsgriggs/mendix-key-press-action/blob/media/general.png)